osvaldoottonelli/one-file-game/README.md

 - Everthing in this game is with just one html file.
 Track, Trees, Player, sound, etc.
 - This is a simple game, but was really good to coded.

-_ps: This is not a proffessional game.
+_ps: This is not a professional game.
 Just a simple game made in html + js._

 ## Need help?